ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-7-3.md

-Chapter 13: Strategies for Addressing Difficult Situations
+Strategies for Addressing Difficult Situations
 ==========================================================

 Leaders often encounter difficult situations that require careful navigation and effective decision-making.
 In this chapter, we will explore strategies and approaches that leaders can utilize to address challenging circumstances with emotional intelligence and achieve positive outcomes.